music-suite/music-suite/docs/src/User-Guide.md

 # Wall of Shame

-TODO this is not documentation, move to some other location.
-Listing all "bad rendering" examplesas a visual issue tracker
+This is a list "bad rendering" examples.
+It's not really documentation so we should probably move it somewher else.
+For now they are listed here, as the documentation generator give us a reasonably good "visual issue tracker".

 ### Quantization